WorldCup Sampling for Multi-bit LLM Watermarking: Baselines

 \section{Baselines}

 For each baseline, we follow the configurations in original papers.
 The key hyperparameter settings are as follows:

 \begin{itemize}[leftmargin=*] \item \textbf{BiMark}~\citep{feng2025bimark}: The base scaling factor $\tilde{\delta}$ is set to $1.0$, and the number of layers $d$ is $10$.
 The proportion $\gamma$ of green lists is $0.5$ and the window size is 2.
 The values of $\text{c}\_\text{key}$ and $\text{bit}\_\text{idx}\_\text{key}$ are 530773 and 283519, respectively. \item \textbf{MPAC}~\citep{yoo-etal-2024-advancing}: We adopt the lefthash scheme.
 The window size is 2, and the proportion$ \gamma$ of green lists is 0.5.
 A bias $\delta = 2.0$ is added to the logit scores of green tokens.
 The hash key is 15485863. \item \textbf{SegMark}~\citep{qu2025provably}: We use the RSBH scheme (balanced segment assignment with ECC).
 The window size is 2, the proportion $\gamma$ of green lists is 0.5, and a bias $\delta=2.0$ is added to the logit of green tokens.
-The salt key is 35317. \end{itemize}
+The salt key is 35317. \item \textbf{StealthInk}~\citep{pmlr-v267-jiang25j}: We use "simple$\_$3" seeding scheme with $H=1$ message chunks.
+The window size is 2, and the hash key is 15485863. \end{itemize}